6 native advertising examples to inspire your next campaign

 Screenshot of a native advertisement from the Fred Hollows Foundation NZ

-Stories use stunning images to organise content
+3. Stories use stunning images to organise content

 Blurred image of an assortment of illustrated items, including an hourglass.

 The Instagram Creative Shop wanted brands to get on board with sharing Stories, but knew that content needed to make sense for the format.
-So, they created a guide to Stories that lays out best practices and showcases examples from brands.
+So, it created a guide to Stories that lays out best practices and showcases examples from brands.
 With images breaking up each section of the article, it’s easy for readers to skim and still take on key information.

 Screenshot of a native advertisement from Instagram on the rise of Stories

-Johnson & Johnson transports readers through scenery
+4. Johnson & Johnson transports readers through scenery

 Blurry background of a man looking out of a window.